ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w1d5 - a - JS - Data Types - Objects.md

 -->

+- Arrays: useful for organizing and accessing data based on the position.

+- Objects: useful for organizing and accessing data using meaningful labels.

-- Arrays vs Objects
+- Examples:
-  - both of them are useful to group information (collection of things)
-  - arrays: (usually) elements with the same relationship
+  - arrays:
-    - ex: array of students
+    - array of students
-    - ex: array of teachers
+    - array of teachers
-    - ex. array of numbers
+    - array of numbers
-  - objects: store elements with a different relationship (relationship between the variable and the value)
+  - objects:
+    - user details (userName, email, status...)
-    - company object (founder, marketing director, front-end developer, ...)
+    - company object (founder, marketing director, front-end developer...)
-    - company 2 (founder, website, email, number of employees)

   Example 1: